 Solutions for Supporting Healthy Adolescents and Rights Protection (SHARP) is a four-year programme, funded by the European Union, dedicated to improving adolescents’ sexual and reproductive health (ASRH) and address their high unmet need for family planning.

-Working across six countries of Africa’s Great Lakes Region (Burundi, DRC, Kenya, Rwanda, Tanzania and Zambia), the SHARP project brings together a unique group of organisations that include adolescent, commodity, gender, SRH and faith experts with a wide constituency and track record in advocacy for improved budgets and policy implementation at the subnational, national and regional levels.
+The project is implemented across six countries of Africa’s Great Lakes Region, namely Burundi, DRC, Kenya, Rwanda, Tanzania, and Zambia.
+The SHARP project brings together a wide array of organisations with a track record in advocacy for improved budgets and policy implementation at the subnational, national, and regional levels.

 The chief objective of the programme is to improve both the supply side of SRH (availability, accessibility, acceptability and quality of services and commodities) for adolescents, in particular for girls.
 At the same time, increase demand for SRH services, through convincing religious and socio-cultural intervention.

 Our in-country implementing partners advocate towards duty-bearers for them to develop or improve national and regional budgets and policies that advance ASRH, as well as ensuring that health service providers have quality assured ASRH services and commodities available.
 SHARP also seeks to use inclusive multi-sector platforms to address ASHR and amplify the voices of key opinion leaders, including youth.

 Baseline research has been undertaken in all six countries on the availability and affordability of crucial SRH commodities, as well as surveys into healthcare worker attitudes.
 Browse through the research here.